DazzlingDevelopment/MathKit/README.md

 * MKSolver - MKSolver is a special class which does not contain equations for a specific branch of mathematics.
 Instead, it is a class made to solve expressions.
 Expressions can contain these operators: (,),+,-,*,/,%,^.
 MKSolver will convert Infex expressions to Postfex form using Dijkstra's Shunting-Yard algorithm, then perform math.
 Items placed inside parentheses will be operated on first, thuse following the order of operations.

 ## TO-DO
-1. Finish making all functions input and output Doubles instead of Integers (Functions were originally made to only accept Integers, but then I realized the stupidity of that).
+1. ~~Finish making all functions input and output Doubles instead of Integers (Functions were originally made to only accept Integers, but then I realized the stupidity of that).~~ **Done**
 2. Add more equations for MKProbability, MKRealWorldData, MKPhysics, and MKGeometry
 3. Add MKCalculus and MKSequences to MathKit
 4. Add more operands to MKSolver (Factorials, roots, Sin, Cos, Tan, etc..)